bazantariq/BSIT/README.md

 # DemoLoanApp

 Demo Loan App (Both frontend and backend) created with Android Native and Firebase.
+This is a demo application which I have build during teaching to IT-5th at Thal University Bhakkar in Fall-2023

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://www.youtube.com/@codetrix786)